tkestack/tke/docs/devel/running-locally.md

   $ _output/${host_os}/${host_arch}/tke-gateway -C _debug/gateway.json
   ```

-## Access TKE Web UI
+## Access TKEStack Web UI

-Once all the TKE services are up and running, you can access TKE Web UI from your browser:
+Once all the TKEStack services are up and running, you can access TKEStack Web UI from your browser:
   * [http://localhost:9442](http://localhost:9442)
   * [https://localhost:9441](https://localhost:9441)